metenes/metenes/README.md

 -Hi, I’m @metenes
-Im a fresh CS candicate studing Bilkent University CS Major.
+Im a fresh CS candicate studing at Bilkent University CS Major.
 - I’m interested in Advance Math and also Computer software developing.
 - I’m currently learning Java programming langugae.
 - How to reach me by: